lukifer/voicetunes/README.md

 # voicetunes
-Voice-controlled car audio player, powered by Raspberry Pi, [voice2json](https://voice2json.org), and [Mopidy](https://mopidy.com).
-Also supports a plaintext listener, via MQTT.
+Voice-controlled jukebox, targeted at car audio, and entirely offline/cloud-free.
+Powered by Raspberry Pi, [voice2json](https://voice2json.org), and [Mopidy](https://mopidy.com).
+Also supports a plaintext listener, locally or over a network, via MQTT.

-Rather than using a wake-word (which has a delay, and might result in false positives from music), this project uses a Bluetooth media controller, in "walkie-talkie" mode (press to talk, release to execute).
+Rather than using a wake-word (which has a delay, and might result in false positives from music), this project uses a Bluetooth media controller, with an optional "walkie-talkie" mode (press to talk, release to execute).

 ## Example Voice Commands